cherryblossom000/advent-of-code/2021/03/README.md

 # [Day 3: Binary Diagnostic](https://adventofcode.com/2021/day/3)

-The submarine has been making some odd creaking noises, so you ask it to produce a diagnostic report just in case.
+The submarine has been making some <span title="Turns out oceans are heavy.">odd creaking noises</span>, so you ask it to produce a diagnostic report just in case.

 The diagnostic report (your puzzle input) consists of a list of binary numbers which, when decoded properly, can tell you many useful things about the conditions of the submarine.
 The first parameter to check is the **power consumption**.